kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ##### JAX-RS resource

-In the next step, we add a resource class that will expose business logic.
-It should look like:
+In the next step, we add a resource class that will expose the business logic.
+It should look like this:

 ```java
 @RequestScoped